TerryThreatt/investy/README.md

 # Investy App

-This is an investment portfolio app used to track all your investments in one place.
+This is an investment portfolio app used to track all your investments in one special place.

 [Live App](https://investy-app.herokuapp.com/)